yeatse/cloudmusicqt/README.md

-# netease_cloudmusic_qt
+# cloudmusicqt
 A qt port for netease cloud music.
-Currently only symbian devices are supported.
+Currently symbian and harmattan devices are supported.